b-techanu/SpidyVerse/README.md

 # SpidyVerse 🌐🕷️

 A visually engaging website inspired by the Spiderman multiverse.
-This project blends animation, sound effects, and dynamic visuals to deliver an immersive web experience for fans of the Spider-Verse universe.
+This project blends animation, sound effects, and dynamic visuals to deliver an immersive web experience for fans of the Spider-Verse universe working on full responsive UI on any screen.

 ## 🚀 Features

-- Fully responsive UI for only PC
+- Fully responsive UI for PC only
 - Dynamic hover sound effects
 - Animated visuals and transitions
 - Audio integration for immersive experience